Ellipsis

 Sound 9

-Gameplay: Simple, but very polished and highly addictive.
+Gameplay: The game is simple to play, but very polished and highly addictive.

-Graphics: Makes great use of minimalist, but striking visuals.
+Graphics: The game makes excellent use of minimalist but striking visuals.

 Summary 9.3 Perfect